akamai/terraform-provider-akamai/docs/guides/get_started_dns_zone.md

 #### Update the Terraform Zone Configuration File

-Next, update the Terraform Zone configuration file using the previously generated JSON as input.
+Next, update the Terraform Zone configuration file using the previously generated JSON file as input and the following command.

 ```
 $ akamai terraform create-zone example_primary_zone.com --createconfig